-Alternative data is a new buzzword in finance world.
+Alternative data is a new buzzword in the finance world.
 But is there any alpha in alternative data?
 The answer is no and here is why.

-While alternative data can be very useful to banks for example for assessing credit risk, it is highly questionable they can provide alpha to hedge funds and sophisticated traders.
+While alternative data can be very useful to banks for example for assessing credit risk, it is highly questionable whether they can provide alpha to hedge funds and sophisticated traders.

 Before explaining further, below are some data about the growth of hedge funds using alternative data:

-The growth in number of funds using alternative data has changed to nearly parabolic recently.
+The growth in the number of funds using alternative data has changed to nearly parabolic recently.
 There is a fundamental reason for that: quantitative easing has benefited buy and hold and tactical investing has grossly underperformed.

 Along with the rising number of funds looking for alternative data in hope of extracting alpha from them, the number of data providers has also increased from about 50 before the Financial Crisis to more than 400 according to the same source as above.

 But let us start with the basics that unfortunately many in finance often fail to take into account: Where does alpha come from?